blueDev2/GMLua/README.md

 ### function setGMLVariable(scope,name, newExp)

-Within the global scope(scope), create a variable with identfier: name, and value: newExp
+Within the global scope, "scope", create a variable with identfier: name, and value: newExp

 newExp can be any GML value that can be converted to a Lua value except for GML functions

 ### function setGMLFunction(scope,name, func, isGMLtoGML = true)

-Within the global scope(scope), create a variable with identfier: name, and value: func
+Within the global scope, "scope", create a variable with identfier: name, and value: func

 Lua GMFunctions have 2 different types, GMLtoGML and LuatoLua.